-University study finds flaws in criticism of St. Jude cyber security
+Study finds flaws in criticism of St. Jude cyber security

 St. Jude has called the Muddy Waters report "false and misleading," saying most of the observations applied to older versions of its Merlin@home devices that had not been patched with security upgrades.

-Officials at Muddy Waters could not immediately be reached for comment on Tuesday.
+Muddy Waters issued a statement saying the firm was not surprised that the result of the research was inconclusive.

+"We deliberately did not publish detailed information on the vulnerabilities, exploits or attacks on the devices in order to avoid giving the play book to potential attackers," the statement said.
+"If anything, this proves that we were responsible with our disclosure."

-(Reporting by Ransdell Pierson; Editing by Frances Kerry)
+(Reporting by Ransdell Pierson; Editing by Frances Kerry and Andrew Hay)